TermuxHackz/Termux-reset/README.md

-# Termux-reset
+# Storage-reset
-A simple bash script to help reset your termux incase of any problems you might have
+A simple bash script to help reset your storage and clear incase of any problems you might have or insufficient space

 # Installation
 > git clone https://github.com/TermuxHackz/Termux-reset